codemirror/buildhelper/README.md

 You can also pass it a `--server` argument to start a test server that you can interact with in your browser.

-In web tests, you can import `tempView(doc, extensions?)` from `"@codemirror/buildhelper/lib/tempview"` to quickly create a temporary hidden editor.